Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Preboarding and Onboarding
 ==========================

-The 28100 port must be open.
+Before executing the **Preboarding** section, it must be ensured that the 28100 port is open.
 To open the port, run the below mentioned commands.

 ::